 Landscaping defines public-private space and creates neighbourhood character.
+It can also assist in mitigating ALRT impacts.
 The predominant form of landscaping in the neighbourhood is simple, formal front yards with ornamental trees and gardens.
 Some areas have continuous street trees which help create a cohesive image and character for the street.
 Surface treatment in new development should respond to the variety of uses to which open space will be put.
 Both hard and soft surfaces should be provided as needed and may include pavers, cobblestone, tile and lawn areas.

 New landscaping should compliment and enhance the predominant landscape character of the neighbourhood.
-It should also help integrate new development into the neighbourhood.
+It should also help mitigate ALRT impacts and help integrate new development into the neighbourhood.

-- (a) Ensuring that new landscaping is compatible with the existing neighbourhood character. - (b) Providing landscaped balconies, patios and roof decks. - (c) Layering landscape materials to achieve an appropriate interface along the street (Figure 6). - (d) Providing consistent boulevard trees in agreement with the City Engineer to visually tie the neighbourhood together.
+- (a) Ensuring that new landscaping is compatible with the existing neighbourhood character. - (b) Providing landscaped balconies, patios and roof decks. - (c) Using landscaped treatments adjacent to the ALRT to visually screen new development and soften the impact of continuous building walls (Figure 8). - (d) Layering landscape materials to achieve an appropriate interface along the street (Figure 9). - (e) Providing consistent boulevard trees in agreement with the City Engineer to visually tie the neighbourhood together.